nizamseu/Project/README.md

-# Getting Started Niz Academy
+# Getting Started with Niz Academy

 Educationam WebSite [CLive site](https://nervous-khorana-bf898b.netlify.app/).

 ## CSS FrameWork

 1. Material UI
-2. Row CSS
+2. Raw CSS

 ## ICON
-1.Material ICOm
+1.Material Icon

-this site About Free Online Courses
+This site About Free Online Courses
 You can Lear any course from this site anywhere